ChrstphrHll/npc_gen/students/Vila Tassarion.md

   int: 4
   str: 9
   wis: 14
-track: Diplomacy
-trait: I idolize a particular hero of my faith, and constantly refer to that person's deeds and example.
-trait1: Educated
-trait2: Effeminate
 year: 5
+guild: Elkenval
+partyID: 47
 ---
 # Vila Tassarion
 ---
 ### Description
 - 5th year Human Bard in Elkenval
-- curly pink hair that's hanging down to their legs, Pale Brown eyes, and Pale skin
+- curly pink hair that's hanging down to their legs, Pale Green eyes, and Pale skin
 - Is Educated and Effeminate, and has Power as their ideal

 ### Organizations